 Biography

 I was born in North Carolina at Fort Bragg Army Base in 1956 but spent most of my years growing up in Richmond, Virginia.
 I became interested in muzzle loading guns in 1972 while still in high school.
 I made my first rifle in the school shop class.
 This was when you could still take guns to school and not be expelled!
 I would sometimes skip school or on weekends, drive to Colonial Williamsburg.
 I would bribe the master in the Gunshop, Wallace Gusler, with Moon Pies and Dr. Peppers to let me sit and watch them make guns and critic my work.
 Then in 1988 the master then, Gary Brumfield, asked if I would like a summer job interpreting in the shop.
 I of course jumped on it.
-That fall a position opened at the Anderson Forge in Colonial Williamsburg and I transferred there for 2 1/2 years working under Peter Ross and Ken Schwarz.
+That fall a position opened at the Anderson Forge in Colonial Williamsburg and I transferred there for 2½ years working under Peter Ross and Ken Schwarz.
 I am grateful for my time with Peter and Ken as I was able to learn more about blacksmithing there than I could have ever learned at the Gunshop.
 Those skills carried over to the Gunshop where I ended up doing most of the hammer work which further increased my skills.
 An apprenticeship then came open at the Gunshop so I transferred back in 1991.
 I received my Journeyman's papers from the Gunshop in December 1995.
-In 2006 I made my 300th gun which was an engagement present (2 years late) for my wife Debbie.

 Along with the gun making came an interest in pouches, horns and other accessories.
 I have actually been doing leather work longer than I have been building guns.
 I worked for several leather companies making belts, wallets and other small items that were sold in their retail stores.

-I am a charter member and past Guild Master of the Honourable Company of Horners as well as a member of the Contemporary Longrifle Association, the Kentucky Rifle Association, the National Muzzle Loading Rifle Association and the National Rifle Association.
+I am a charter member and past Guild Master of the Honorable Company of Horners as well as a member of the Contemporary Longrifle Association, the Kentucky Rifle Association, the National Muzzle Loading Rifle Association and the National Rifle Association.

 |